-With all of the stressors we’re all facing today—including the COVID-19 pandemic, remote learning and working, economic stressors, and racial injustice and inequities—perhaps it’s no surprise that mental health symptoms are on the rise.
+With all of the stressors we’re all facing today, perhaps it’s no surprise that mental health symptoms are on the rise.

 If you’ve noticed your child has been struggling with stress, anxiety, challenging behaviors, and other social-emotional concerns recently, you may be wondering if, when, and how you should reach out for professional help from a counselor or therapist.
 The simple answer to this question is that reaching out for help can always be a good idea, as we all can use some extra support and guidance at different points in our lives.
 There should be no shame or stigma around reaching out for help for mental health concerns, whether for children, teenagers, or adults.

 However, there are certain situations in which it can be especially important to seek professional support.
 Below are some questions to consider to help you determine whether your child’s mental health concerns might signify a need for professional help:

 Is your child’s mental health improving in response to self-help strategies or different parenting approaches that you’ve tried?
 There are a lot of ways individuals and families can promote positive mental health on their own.
 This includes using relaxation strategies, staying socially connected in healthy relationships, engaging in physical activity, getting adequate rest, and using positive coping skills.
 In addition, parents can help foster positive mental health among their children by using positive, consistent parenting approaches, teaching children coping and relationship skills, and modeling positive self-care for themselves.
 However, if you and your child have tried a lot of these strategies on your own, but your child’s mental health symptoms seem to be staying the same or even getting worse, this may indicate that it’s time to seek help from a trained professional.